Robson Reis: Loan to Náutico

 On 8 January 2024, Robson moved to Série C side Náutico on loan for the season.
 He scored his first professional goal sixteen days later, netting the equalizer in a 2–2 Campeonato Pernambucano away draw against Central.

 In March 2024, Robson fractured his ankle in training, being sidelined for four months.
 Upon returning, his contract with Santos was extended for six months in January 2025, to cover his recovery period.

 Retrô

 On 2 March 2025, Robson signed for Retrô also in the third division after rescinding his contract with Santos.

+Hoang Anh Gia Lai

+In August 2026, Robson moved to Vietnam, signing for V.League 1 club Hoang Anh Gia Lai.